 As our study observed that reduction, entry point, and guide wire passage were the most common difficulties faced intraoperatively and we solved them at the fracture table immediately.
-In this study, we observed that technical difficulty in PFN can arise in any patient irrespective of their comorbid conditions.
+In this study, we observed that technical difficulty in PFN can arise in any patient irrespective of degree of osteoporosis.